AI Cover Letter Generators for Europe: DACH-Safe Workflows & Recruiter Examples

 • Only use tools where you can review and edit everything before submission.

-Once you know your tool options, the next question is simple: what do DACH recruiters actually want to see?
+Once you know the tool types, the next question matters more: what do DACH recruiters actually want to see?

 2. What DACH Recruiters Expect: Structure, Tone & Local Fit

-In Germany and Austria, the cover letter (das Anschreiben) is still often part of “serious” applications, especially for internships, graduate roles, and traditional employers.
+In Germany and Austria, the cover letter (das Anschreiben) is still common for internships, graduate roles, and many traditional employers.
 Switzerland varies by industry, but structure and precision still matter.

 DACH format tends to be strict and scannable:

-• One page is the default expectation for most roles.
+• One page is the default for most roles.

 • Local date format is common in German letters (e.g., 17.02.2026).